aws-samples/aws-cloudformation-starter-workflow-for-github-actions/README.md

 ```

 Create a GitHub Actions secret named `AWS_ACCOUNT_ID` containing the account ID in your GitHub repository,
-by going to Settings > Secrets.
+by going to Settings > Secrets and variables > Actions.
 Alternatively, you can create these GitHub Actions secrets at the GitHub organization level,
 and grant access to the secrets to your new repository.